hashicorp/terraform-provider-vault/website/docs/index.html.markdown

 * `namespace` - (Optional) Set the namespace to use.
 May be set via the `VAULT_NAMESPACE` environment variable. *Available only for Vault Enterprise*.

+The `auth_login` configuration block accepts the following arguments:

+* `mount` - (Required) The path to the mount of the auth backend.
+Usually, this is the same as the auth method type.
+E.g. if you are authenticating via `approle` and it is mounted at `auth/approle` set `mount` to `approle`.

+* `namespace` - (Optional) The path to the namespace that has the mounted auth method.
+  This defaults to the root namespace.
+Cannot contain any leading or trailing slashes.
+  *Available only for Vault Enterprise*

+* `parameters` - (Optional) A map of key-value parameters to send when authenticating against the auth backend.
+Refer to [Vault API documentation](https://www.vaultproject.io/api/auth/index.html) for a particular auth method to see what can go here.

 The `client_auth` configuration block accepts the following arguments: